Tayside Orienteers

 Registration - in the car park - for any on the day entries, picking up yellow course maps and hired dibbers.

-Si dibbing will be used including electronic dibbing.
+Si dibbing will be used including electronic SIAC dibbing.

 Anyone who has not got a dibber can book to use a club dibber at entries.
 These will not be electronic.